The Critical Node Game: Abstract

 \section{Abstract}

-Cloud networks are the backbone of the modern distributed internet infrastructure as they provision most of the on-demand resources organizations and individuals use daily.
-However, any abrupt cyber-attack could disrupt the provisioning of some of the cloud resources fulfilling the needs of customers, industries, and governments.
 In this work, we introduce a game-theoretic model that assesses the cyber-security risk of cloud networks and informs security experts on the optimal security strategies.
-Our approach combines game theory, combinatorial optimization, and cyber-security and aims at minimizing the unexpected network disruptions caused by malicious cyber-attacks under uncertainty.
-Methodologically, our approach consists of a simultaneous and non-cooperative attacker-defender game where each player solves a combinatorial optimization problem parametrized in the variables of the other player.
-Practically, our approach enables security experts to (i.) assess the security posture of the cloud network, and (ii.) dynamically adapt the level of cyber-protection deployed on the network.
+Our approach combines game theory, combinatorial optimization, and cyber-security and aims to minimize the unexpected network disruptions caused by malicious cyber-attacks under uncertainty.
+Methodologically, we introduce the \emph{critical node game}, a simultaneous and non-cooperative attacker-defender game where each player solves a combinatorial optimization problem parametrized in the variables of the other player.
+Each player simultaneously commits to a defensive (or attacking) strategy with limited knowledge about the choices of their adversary.
+We provide a realistic model for the critical node game and propose an algorithm to compute its stable solutions, \ie, its Nash equilibria.
+Practically, our approach enables security experts to assess the security posture of the cloud network and dynamically adapt the level of cyber-protection deployed on the network.
 We provide a detailed analysis of a real-world cloud network and demonstrate the efficacy of our approach through extensive computational tests.